-Developers must pay utility connection fees (Appendix A) prior to receiving their building permit.
+Developers must pay utility connection fees prior to beginning construction (Table 3).
 They do not recover these fees until a home is sold or apartments are rented.
 Since the construction time for a single-family home is much shorter than a 100-unit building, the developer will recover these costs much quicker.
 The higher development cost and much longer construction time for the larger building mean that the builder's invested equity and interest-accruing borrowed funds are tied up for a longer period of time.
-This is an example where time truly is money (Table 3).
+This is an example where time truly is money.
 When considering the economic feasibility of a project, especially an apartment building where substantial amounts of capital are tied up for long periods of time, the longer time-frame represents greater risk.
 If the risk is too high, developers may choose other investment opportunities, with similar or even lower risks.